elrmndo/elrmndo/README.md

 - 👯 I’m looking to collaborate on reactjs projects
 - 📫 How to reach me: me@elrmndo.dev
 - 😄 Pronouns: He/Him
-- ⚡ What I do outside work: Reading Books, Meditation
+- ⚡ What I do outside work: Reading Books, Meditation, YouTube, Reddit, Anime

 ### 📬 Get in Touch